maa-nirmala-dj/1/README.md

         <div class="ai-chat-area" id="aiChatBox">
             <div class="msg-bubble msg-ai">
-                ðŸ™ Welcome to Maa Nirmala DJ & Tent House!
+                🙏 Welcome to Maa Nirmala DJ & Tent House!
 I am your virtual assistant.
 How can I help you make your event unforgettable today?
 Ask me about our Heavy Bass setups, VIP Tents, or Prices!
             </div>
         </div>